MaunoKoponen/text_adventure/README.md

 Note: the json dialogue data uses "numbering" of responses, in format  1# , 2# - this is mainly for developers convenience, and the numbering  will be removed by code.

-Here is the actual prompt used to create first version of Cartographers Guild room description
+Here is the actual prompt used to create first version of Cartographers Guild room description with ChatGPT-4:
 ```
 Topic: json for Cartographers guild
 Hi!
 Im making a text adventure, that used json as "rooms" - here is  a sample json: